jmutai/k8s-pre-bootstrap/README.md

 ## Role info

-This playbook is not for fully setting up a Kubernetes Cluster.
+> This playbook is not for fully setting up a Kubernetes Cluster.
+{.is-info}

 It only helps you automate the standard Kubernetes bootstrapping pre-reqs.